With the right support, someone who has dementia may be able to continue living at home for a long time.

 Stress and confusion experienced by the person with dementia, or tiredness on the part of their carers, can also increase the chances of an accident occurring.
 Furthermore, having memory loss and difficulty learning new things means that someone with dementia may forget where they are, where things are and how things work.

 For all these reasons, it’s worth taking simple steps to help the person with dementia to navigate their home more easily and safely.
-But try not to make major changes overnight as this can be alarming or upsetting to the person with dementia.
+But try not to make major changes overnight, as this can be alarming or upsetting to the person with dementia.

 Read this factsheet from the Alzheimer’s Society about safety in the home.
-It includes tips on avoiding accidents by looking at areas such as lighting, equipment, dangerous substances and risk of fire at home.
+It includes tips on avoiding accidents by looking at areas such as lighting, equipment, dangerous substances and te risk of fire at home.

 Installing specialist equipment and facilities can go a long way towards helping someone with dementia to continue living at home safely.
-Read this advice about how the home environment can be adapted for someone with dementia.

 How telecare technology can help with dementia

 Telecare is a term used to describe personal alarms and health-monitoring devices that can help people with disabilities and long-term conditions to live more independently.
 Telecare can be particularly helpful if you’re caring for someone with dementia.

 Telecare and telehealth services can give peace of mind to the person with dementia and their relatives, by confirming that they are safe at home and their health is stable.
 For example, telecare can help reassure you – from a distance – that the person you care for has got out of bed (through a bed pressure sensor) but hasn’t left the house (front door sensor).

 Advance care planning for people with dementia